Spruhap09/SketchGram/README.md

 The emulators will be automatically seeded with data stored in a top-level directory called 'emulator-data'.
 On exit the firestore emulator will save changes you have made to that same directory so they persist next time you run the app.
 If you don't want this behavior you can run ```npm run start-no-save```.
 Also all seeded accounts have the password 'password' if you'd like to access them.

-Running the 'node server.mjs' will enable socket.io in order to send posts between users and the people they follow.

 ## Reference Documentation